radiukpavlo/python-programming/12_Lesson_Modules/.ipynb_checkpoints/lesson-12_modules-checkpoint.md

 ### Exercises: Level 1

-1. Writ a function which generates a six digit/character random_user_id.
+1. Write a function which generates a six digit/character _random_user_id_.
    ```py
      print(random_user_id());
      '1ee33d'
    ```
 2. Modify the previous task.
-Declare a function named user_id_gen_by_user.
-It doesn’t take any parameters but it takes two inputs using input().
+Declare a function named _user_id_gen_by_user_.
+It doesn’t take any parameters but it takes two inputs using _input()_.
 One of the inputs is the number of characters and the second input is the number of IDs which are supposed to be generated.

 ```py
 print(user_id_gen_by_user()) # user input: 5 5